Volakile/Pi/README.md

-# Pi-Hole configuration on a BT ISP network.
+# Pi-Hole configuration on a BT network.

 **PI SETUP**
 Download Raspbian (choose whether you want desktop or just CLI, I use the CLI):